AIBabyTeaching/SMOKE-DETECTION/README.md

   <img src="test.gif" alt="image" width="500" />
 </div>

-open localhost or ngrok url to test your project
+Open localhost or ngrok url to test your project
 ```bash
 http://localhost:5000/
 ```

 # Make Sure depencies are correctly installed
 # [RECOMMENDED] Create a new conda env to avoid dependencies conflict with your main env